sodascience/osmenrich/README.md

 ```

-The resulting enriched dataset is a `sf` object and can be printed as usual
+The resulting enriched dataset is a `sf` object and can be printed as usual.
-and we can inspect the newly added column `waste_baskets`.
+The `sf` object has a new column named `n_waste_baskets`.

 ```r
 sf_example_enriched